Projects

 ZBrush Sculpt done by a freelancer to fit the internal mechanical components

 This personal project explores multi-axis motion control for an animatronic bird.
-It serves both as a themed entertainment prototype, demonstrating the principles of show engineering used at Disney Imagineering, and as an engineering exercise in precision mechatronics, manufacturability, and servo-driven system integration, skills equally applicable to aerospace and advanced mechanical design.
+It serves both as a themed entertainment prototype, demonstrating the principles of show engineering used at Disney Imagineering, and as an engineering exercise in precision mechatronics, manufacturability, and servo-driven system integration—skills equally applicable to aerospace and advanced mechanical design.
+The animatronic bird is now mechanically complete and fully articulated, with all motion axes assembled and operational.

 A rotating shaft for head swivel (Completed)